Australia women's national cricket team: National captains

-The current national captain of Australia is Alyssa Healy and the current vice captain of Australia is Tahlia McGrath, but they have been many appointed captains for Australia over the years.
+The current national captain of Australia is Sophie Molineux and the current vice captains of Australia are Tahlia McGrath and Ashleigh Gardner, but they have been many appointed captains for Australia over the years.

 Current squad

 A minimum of 18 players are offered a Cricket Australia women's contract each year.
 The program is conducted over a twelve-month period in which the athletes attend approximately three camps per year at the National Cricket Centre and undergo specialist training sessions within their home state.

 Individual programs are developed for each squad member by the women's team head coach in consultation with the state coaches and the player.
 The player progress is monitored via testing, coach state visits, training diaries and communication with the athlete's coaches (state and satellite) by the head coach with assistance from the Australian team support staff and relevant state coach.

-The table below lists the players awarded a national women's team contract with Cricket Australia on 8 April 2024, as well as any active player to make an appearance for the team within the last 12 months.
+The table below lists the players awarded a national women's team contract with Cricket Australia on 8 April 2026, as well as any active player to make an appearance for the team within the last 12 months.
 Players not named on the initial list can be upgraded during the following twelve-month period by accruing twelve national team selection points to earn a contract—appearances at Test level are worth four points, while ODIs and T20Is are worth two each.